alanshlam/HoneyNet/README.md

 ### Downloaded Files Analysis

-We have archived 210 unique files downloaded by hackers.
+We have archived more than 210 unique files downloaded by hackers.
 Below is the distribution of these file types:

 | File Type                 | Percentage |
 |---------------------------|------------|